MihaiAnghel07/Distribution-of-students-to-High-School/README.txt

 Hello!

-This is a small project that simulates the software that distributes students in high school.The software simulates the method by which in Romania, the 8th grade students are distributed to high schools according to grades and very importantly the chosen options.
+This is a project that simulates the software that distributes students in high school.The software simulates the method by which in Romania, the 8th grade students are distributed to high schools according to grades and very importantly the chosen options.